DanielBakovic/license-manager-for-woocommerce/readme.txt

 #### Important

-The plugin will create two files inside its own `assets/etc` folder.
+The plugin will create two files inside the `wp-content/uploads/lmfwc-files` folder.
 These files (`defuse.txt` and `secret.txt`) contain cryptographic secrets which are automatically generated if they don't exist.
 These cryptographic secrets are used to encrypt, decrypt and hash your license keys.
 Once they are generated please **back them up somewhere safe**.
 In case you lose these two files your encrypted license keys inside the database will remain forever lost!

 == Frequently Asked Questions ==